zhongyin/zhongyin.github.io/README.md

 - [go-stash](https://github.com/kevwan/go-stash) - go-stash is a high performance, free and open source server-side data processing pipeline that ingests data from Kafka, processes it, and then sends it to ElasticSearch.
 - [kafka-go](https://github.com/segmentio/kafka-go) - Kafka library in Go
 - [naza](https://github.com/q191201771/naza) - 🍀 Go basic library. || Go语言基础库
-- [casbin](https://github.com/casbin/casbin) - An authorization library that supports access control models like ACL, RBAC, ABAC in Golang
 - [go-tagexpr](https://github.com/bytedance/go-tagexpr) - An interesting go struct tag expression syntax for field validation, etc.
 - [vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 - [sealos](https://github.com/labring/sealos) - sealos is a multi-tenant kubernetes distribution.
 You can use sealos to easily build a public or a private cloud.
 It is simple, flexible and powerful!